brootaylor/brootaylor-v2/sites/eleventy/src/_content/writing/goodbye-twitter-or-whatever-you-are-called-these-days.md

 ---

-I've decided not to delete my Twit&hellip; "X" account and all its data just yet.
+I've decided not to delete my Twit...
+"X" account and all its data just yet.
 Mainly because I think some of my posts serve as markers in my life over the past few years.
 In due course, I may well change my mind on this.

 So, for the foreseeable future, here's a [link to my Twitter / "X" / whatever-it's-called-right-now](https://twitter.com/brootaylor).